Producer Rights Denmark (PRD)

 8.2 As far as possible, the Organisation must distribute the revenue it receives for management individually among the right holders.
 This means that wherever possible the distribution must reflect the extent of the actual use of the productions, etc, based on, for example, full reporting, random sample reporting, analogous use of data or otherwise.
 The Organisation is obliged to take the necessary measures to identify and locate eligible right holders.

-8.3 To the extent the funds received were collected in accordance with the provisions of the Danish Copyright Act on extended collective licence, the Organisation will distribute the rights revenue to all right holders regardless of membership of the Organisation; see subarticles 1 and 2.
+8.3 To the extent the funds received were collected in accordance with the provisions of the Danish Copyright Act on extended collective licence, the Organisation will distribute the rights revenue to all right holders regardless of membership of the Organisation; see articles 8.1 and 8.2.

 8.4 Through reciprocal agreements concluded with foreign organisations, including through Copydan, the Organisation must actively contribute to ensuring that foreign right holders receive revenue through distributions according to the distribution plan in force.

-8.6 Any right holder is entitled to raise objections against the distribution of rights revenue within a period of three months of the distribution.
+8.6 Any right holder is entitled to raise objections against the distribution of rights revenue within a period of three months of the right holder having had the opportunity to learn about the distribution.

 §9: General meetings